Wanna-Get-High/workflows/user.workflow.1762ACCC-C996-4966-925A-A59D4047B6B9/README.md

 ## 1.2
 > fixed the fact that the focus wasn't on it if you were in a different space

+## 1.3
+> added the possibility to search with more than one world

 ## TODO:
 > Being able to detect if a terminal is already open in the selected directory